 Drag the After Effects project containing the composition you want to encode into the Encoding Queue in Adobe Media Encoder.

-You can add a composition to Adobe Media Encoder from After Effects.
-Do one of the following:
+You can add a composition to Adobe Media Encoder from After Effects by using one of the following methods:

 Choose Composition > Add To Adobe Media Encoder Queue